 The goals for FY 2023-24 include goals for CC4A air district programs, including San Diego APCD, as well as goals for the CC4A Statewide program.
 CARB developed the FY 2023-24 goals through a public process.
 Specifically, staff conducted meetings with the air districts which began in March 2023 and continued through August 2023 and have held work group meetings regarding AB 630, to increase transparency and coordination with the administering air districts and stakeholders in the goal setting process.
 In 2022, CARB staff determined that additional data were necessary to accurately set program goals.
 Thus, in the fully executed FY 2022-23 grant agreements, CARB required air districts to submit additional metrics and details such as participant survey data and planned program updates.
 Air districts were offered the opportunity to submit additional metrics and details, such as applicant processing times, participant survey data, and planned program updates.
-These data incorporate each air district's operational capacity and program demand to develop additional quantitative metrics that better gauge the success of the programs and inform future goalsetting.
-In order to help low-income Californians obtain cleaner and more reliable transportation options, CARB staff also considered the changing economic conditions when developing the FY 2023-24 goals.
+These data incorporate each air district's operational capacity and program demand to develop additional quantitative metrics that better gauge the success of the programs and inform future goal setting.
+To help low-income Californians obtain cleaner and more reliable transportation options, CARB staff also considered the changing economic conditions when developing the FY 2023-24 goals.

-Similar to FY 2022-23 goals, CARB staff determined that some general baseline assumptions need to be included for each participating air district to make future projections about funding needs and program demands.
+Like FY 2022-23 goals, CARB staff determined that some general baseline assumptions need to be included for each participating air district to make future projections about funding needs and program demands.
 Therefore, CARB staff made the following general baseline assumptions for each air district based on proposed funding amounts and past project data:

-- 1) The average total cost of each incentive is \$11,110.20 (See Appendix A for an explanation for this calculation). - 2) Administrative funds account for 20% percent for air district and statewide programs. - 3) With FY 2022-23 and FY 2023-24 allocations, funding would be available to meet demand and program application processing capacity for the next two fiscal years.
+- 1) The average total cost of each incentive is \$11,110.15 (See Appendix A for an explanation for this calculation). - 2) Administrative funds account for 20% percent for air district and statewide programs. - 3) With FY 2022-23 and FY 2023-24 allocations, funding would be available to meet demand and program application processing capacity for the next two fiscal years.
 Participation is primarily determined by applicant demand, funding being fully available, and air district processing capacity.
 All implementing air districts use a website to help outreach to potential low-income residents living in DACs.
 Low-income residents have access to relevant program information and can submit initial application information at any time.
-Case managers then process these requests as received.
+Case managers then process these requests as received. - 4) Low vehicle supply and higher prices may continue to extend timelines for project completion.